peterjc/picobio/assembly_comparison/README.rst

 figures suitable for most bacterial genomes or plasmids, but linear diagrams are also possible.

-However, the central track is the reference genome drawn as a full circle in dark grey, with any annotated genes shown in pale blue.
+The central track is the reference genome drawn as a full circle in dark grey, with any annotated genes shown in pale blue.

 The outer tracks are used for any contig/scaffold which maps onto the main